mohit5189/DeliveryApp/README.md

 ![ScreenShot](https://github.com/mohit5189/DestinationsSample/blob/master/ScreenShots/Architecture.png)

-1. View / View Controller - This layer is responsible to handle UI operation
+1. View / View Controller - This layer is responsible to handle UI operation based on callback from viewModel class.
-2. ViewModel - This layer contains all business logic
+2. ViewModel - This layer contains all business logic and list of models.
 3. DataManager - This class is responsible to fetch data either from server OR from DB based on several scenario defined above in App Flow section.
 4. APIManager - On this layer we have kept logic to parse individual response.
 This layer is designed by keeping in mind that all checks on server response and parsing will be implemented here.
 DataManager will either receive response OR error based on logic defined on this layer.
-5. DBManager - Responsible to handle data from DB
+5. DBManager - Responsible to handle data from DB.
-6. HTTPClient - Responsible to make api call
+6. HTTPClient - Responsible to make HTTP api call.

 # Displaying map